 SCCM Management Insights – Overview

-To view SCCM Management insights, open the Configuration Manager Console.
+To view SCCM Management insights rules, open the Configuration Manager Console.
 Click Administration node and click on Management Insights.
 You will notice around six insight groups and each group has certain rules that you can evaluate.

 Each of the management insight group is packed with rules.
 Each of these rules re-evaluate their applicability on a weekly schedule.
 However you can re-evaluate a rule manually by right-clicking the rule and selecting Re-evaluate.
 When you re-evaluate a rule, you can always refer SMS_DataEngine.log file.
 This log file is located in Logs folder under configuration manager installation directory.

 SCCM Management Insights Groups

 To view Management Insights group name click Management Insights.
 The six management insight groups are as follows.

 - Software Center

 Let’s try running one of the rules and see how it helps us.

 In the above example I am going to run the rule present in collections insight group.
 Right click “Empty Collections” rule and click Re-evaluate.
 This rule checks for device collections and lists the ones that do not include any members.
 In other words empty collections.
 Give it a few seconds while the evaluation occurs in the background.
 Hit refresh and right click the rule and now click More Details.
 Rule details window shows the results.